 - Boundaries are Blurring.
 A survey conducted by RetailDive (with over 1400 participants), highlights a combined “brick-and-click” approach to shopping.
 Participants mentioned two things that eCommerce was unable to replace: 1.
 Trying and testing items 2.
 Taking them home immediately

 The continuing relevance of traditional stores highlights aspects of customer experience that the internet has not managed to replicate.
 Many of these are due to psychological and behavioural effects.
-Brick wall stores require no problem-solving attention, which gives them the advantage of Cognitive Ease.
-They are also more open and visible, appealing to customers’ Need for Certainty.
+Brick wall stores do not require any problem-solving attention, which makes them feel more convenient – even if real-world shopping takes more time and effort.

 Traditional shop floors demonstrate a number of features that can help you to immediately upgrade your online customers’ experiences.
 Any good eCommerce store should provide the same sights and sounds as a well-organised shop floor.

 Making eCommerce as intuitive as a well-organised store is difficult; customers are not able to see things at a glance or pick items off the shelves.
-However, these five techniques will immediately upgrade your customer experience and raise conversion rates.
+However, these five techniques will immediately upgrade your customer experience and increase your conversion rates.